+For Non-EV Code Signing Certificates, the CA SHALL implement procedures to identify suspicious certificate requests as defined in BR Section 4.1.1.

-For Non-EV Code Signing Certificates as specified in BR Section 4.1.1 and for EV Code Signing Certificates as specified in EV Guidelines Section 11.12.2.
+For EV Code Signing Certificates, the CA MAY only issue to Applicants that meet the requirements specified in Section 8.5 of the EV Guidelines.
+The CA SHALL implement procedures to identify suspicious certificate requests as defined in EV Guidelines Section 11.12.2.